Easy Even Alone! Recommended Cloud-Based Collaborative Work with Point Clouds

 What is point cloud data?

-Challenges in sharing point cloud data and collaborating
+Challenges of sharing and collaborating on point cloud data

 FAQ